Blazed and Confused

 "Blazed and Confused" is the seventh episode of the twenty-sixth season of the American animated television series The Simpsons, and 559th episode in the series.
-Originally broadcast on the Fox network in the United States on November 16, 2014, it focuses on Bart's new 4th grade teacher (Willem Dafoe), who is a terrible bully, so Bart schemes to bring him down.
+The episode was directed by Rob Oliver and written by Carolyn Omine and William Wright.
+It originally broadcast on the Fox network in the United States on November 16, 2014.

+In this episode, Bart seeks revenge on his new teacher, Mr. Lassen, after he humiliates him.
+Willem Dafoe guest starred as Jack Lassen.
+The episode received mixed reviews.

 Plot

 The Springfield school district holds its annual "Dance of the Lemons," in which each school chooses its worst tenured teacher to be randomly reassigned to another campus.
 Springfield Elementary School receives Jack Lassen, who is put in charge of Bart's class.
 Having deliberately cut his cheek to give himself an intimidating scar, Lassen bullies Nelson and gives Bart an embarrassing haircut.
 Bart schemes to bring him down with help from Milhouse.
 Using a fake social network profile under Miss Hoover's name, they discover that Lassen has been chosen to ignite the eponymous effigy at the year's "Blazing Guy" desert festival.

 Meanwhile, the Simpsons have planned to go camping at a site that requires reservations a year in advance.
 Homer has forgotten to book a spot, upsetting Marge, but Bart solves both of their problems by suggesting that they attend Blazing Guy instead.
 At the festival, Marge drinks a cup of tea provided by a fellow attendee in order to relax, not knowing that it contains hallucinogens which cause a prolonged delirium.
 Bart and Milhouse spray the effigy with fire-retardant chemicals to prevent Lassen from being able to light it, ruining his important moment.
 The boys climb the effigy to keep clear of an enraged Lassen as he blows fire at them from a burning tuba.
 Homer tries to save them by launching himself from a catapult, but instead hits the effigy's leg and triggers its collapse.
 Lassen is shunned by the festival crowd, while Bart and Milhouse escape safely.
 The Simpsons start for home but inadvertently forget Marge, who finds herself alone in the desert and the festival long over once the effects of the tea finally wear off.

 Upon learning of Lassen's behavior at the festival, Superintendent Chalmers and Principal Skinner fire him.
 Lassen gets a new job as a prison guard and soon makes the acquaintance of inmate Sideshow Bob.
 The two begin making plans to kill Bart, having discovered their mutual hatred of him, but Bob rejects the deal after Lassen suggests that they share the actual kill.